 2. Amazon Handmade – Perfect If You Want Massive Reach

 Amazon Handmade puts your products in front of a gigantic global audience.
+Amazon Handmade sellers are artisans who create and sell unique, handcrafted products on the platform.
 It’s a completely different ecosystem from Etsy—more structured, more controlled—but the buyer reach is unmatched.
+Unlike marketplaces that allow mass produced products, Amazon Handmade is exclusive to handmade items, ensuring authenticity and artisanal quality.

 What Sellers Appreciate